AdobeDocs/genstudio.en/help/tutorials/add-references.md

 # Add brand references to GenStudio

-Brand references are a collection of user-defined brand guidelines—brands, products, and personas—in GenStudio.
+Brand references are a collection of user-defined brand guidelines—for brands, products, and personas—in GenStudio.
 Brand references ensure any AI-generated content is customized to align with the specific brand identity, enabling effective personalization of content.

 See the [GenStudio brand references overview](/help/user-guide/references/overview.md).